 A Dynamic Energy Mix

-The types and amounts of energy used in the United States have changed over time in response
+The types of energy used in the United States have changed over time.
+The change has been

-The only constant is that the amount of energy used has been steadily increasing over time.
+and other factors.
+The only constant is that the amount of energy used has increased steadily

-In the 1700's wood was burned as a fuel.
-Animals were used as means of transportation and power.
+In the 1700's wood was burned as a fuel in almost every American home and business.
+It was

-Water and wind were used to power simple machines.
-These forms of energy were abundant, reliable
+simple machines.
+These forms of energy were abundant, reliable and renewable.

-consumed on demand.
-Its use in space heating and power generation grew steadily until the late
+The use of wood in space heating and power generation grew steadily until the late

 1800's when coal assumed its place as the dominant form of energy.